 Council Policy is to recover the costs from the direct recipients.
-The immediate affected properties receive but cannot be charged for the benefits and therefore the modifier transfers the costs to the General Ratepayers.
+The immediate affected properties receive but cannot be charged for the benefits and therefore the modifier transfers the costs to the General Ratepayers, in part by UAGC.

 These shall be funded by capital value rating on properties liable for general rates, as capital value best represents stakeholder interest.